MVNU-GPS-CSCI3024-Fall2016/CSCI3024-GPS-Fall2016/documentation/Software_Development_Plan.md

 * Pre-existing website

 **Constraints:**
-* Do not user Ruby for server side logic
+* Do not use Ruby for server side logic
 * Do not use the Angular framework for the front end

 ### 7.2 Software products and related deliverables